davenrai/Band-Aid/README.md

 Our is app is Band-Aid.
 It matches musical performers (Performer) with the venues (Venue) looking to hire them for a show (Booking)

-Once the instructions below are carried out to install the app, you can use it by typing http://localhost:5000 in Chrome.
+Once the instructions below are carried out to install the app, you can use it by typing http://localhost:5000 in Chrome, or by visiting the delpoyed app at https://frozen-citadel-71740.herokuapp.com/index.html.
 You will be at the main page for our application, "Band-Aid."
-Initially you must signup as either a Performer or a Venue.
+Initially you must signup as either a Performer or a Venue or you can sign in as a Performer (username: "user1" password: "123456") or as a Venue (username: "venue1" password: "123456").
 Passwords must be 6 characters in length.
 Upon subsequent log-ins, this immediately takes you to your Venue or Performer dashboard.
-There is also an admin login, which can be accessed with username "admin1" and password "admin1."
+There is also an admin login (username: "admin1" password: "admin1").

 Important note (For TA): We used another github repo temporarily for part of the project.
 Let us know if you would like to see that as well.